thomergil/opnsense-migrate-openvpn-legacy/README.md

 # Migrating from OPNsense OpenVPN legacy

-This is a guide on how to smoothly transition away from your OpenVPN legacy setup without forcing clients to change or update their configuration.
+This is a guide on how to smoothly transition away from your OPNsense OpenVPN server legacy setup without forcing clients to change or update their configuration.
 This is **not** a guide on how to set up OpenVPN on OPNsense.

 ### Introduction